Table of Contents

 (>>=) is lazy.

 Like most other aspects of a monad's behaviour, strictness is under the control of the monad's implementor.
-It's not a constant that's shared by all monads.
+It is not a constant shared by all monads.
 Indeed, some monads come in multiple flavours, each with different levels of strictness.

 Our Logger monad is a specialised version of